MidnightsFX/Valheim_Armory/ValheimArmory/README.md

 This mod is highly configurable, you can use all of it, parts or tune it as you need.

-Disclaimer:
-- This is my first Unity, and Valhiem mod
-- My original goal with modding was to just make a singular new arrow
-- I'm not a gamedev, I suck at textures, modeling and don't know the unity loaders
-- I'm learning as I go, and welcome feedback

 # Features